ro-nin/emkorp/README.md

-A static site portfolio built in Next.js.
+A static site portfolio built with Next.js and Tailwind.

 Deployed at http://emkorp.vercel.app